 The abiotic conditions that intertidal organisms experience differ depending on season and location.
 These differences can play important roles in determining the distributions and abundances of species at various locations.
-I am interested seaweed diversity along the U.S. west coast and how the abundance of cosmopolitan species changes with latitude.
+I am interested seaweed diversity along the U.S. west coast and how the abundances and roles of species change with latitude.
 I have been conducting observations and experiments at multiple sites spanning the California coast to investigate changes in the abundances and roles of particular species, especially rockweeds such as Pelvetiopsis californica (previously, Hesperophycus californicus), Pelvetiopsis limitata, and Silvetia compressa.
 Additionally, I have evaluated patterns of species co-occurrence to assess aggregation and segregation and evaluate potential changes in species interactions with latitude.

 In 2012, I graduated from Northeastern University in Boston, Massachusetts, with a M.S. in Biology.
 For my thesis, I conducted several field experiments at the Wells National Estuarine Research Reserve in southern Maine, where I studied the consumptive and nonconsumptive effects of the invasive green crab (Carcinus maenas) on macroinfaunal diversity and abundance and ecosystem functioning in a New England salt marsh.
 Throughout graduate school, I had the opportunity to conduct various lab and field experiments to assess ecological impacts of benthic species on their environment, in both rocky shore and salt marsh habitats.
 I have always been interested in understanding the impacts of invasive species in their new environment and how we can minimize their potential negative effects.